V-bhoy/V-bhoy/README.md

 - 👋 Hi, I’m @V-bhoy
-- 👀 I’m interested in arts and crafts, pinting, sketching, dancing, singing, music, nature, mountains, playing with animals, travelling and last but not the least sleeping!
+- 👀 I’m interested in arts and crafts, painting, sketching, dancing, singing, music, nature, mountains, playing with animals, travelling and last but not the least sleeping!
-- 🌱 I’m currently learning btech (final year in electronics and telecommunication) at College of Engineering Pune.
+- 🌱 I’m done with my btech (Electronics and Telecommunication) at College of Engineering Pune.
+Currently being trained @masai for MERN stack.
 - 💞️ I’m looking to collaborate on projects related to web development and web designing.
 - 📫 How to reach me through my mail vaishybhoyar004@gmail.com